If you want to make Gamification actionable, Check out my Complete Gamification Framework called Octalysis.

 Is Gamification an underground niche phrase, or is there an established industry around it?

-While the application of Gamification has been around for decades, the actual term has only come about for a few years.
+While the application of Gamification has been around for decades, the actual term has only come about in the past ten years.
 Nevertheless, there are many companies that are built around this theme.
 Since 2015, my company Octalysis Group have seen a tremendous uptake in companies around the world investing in large amounts to learn about or implement gamification designs.
 Finally, there are a group of individuals like me, Andrzej Marczeski, and Joris Beerda are passionate about what is gamification and its true essence.

 In short, Gamification was relatively niche, but has seen massive growth throughout the world in every industry, much like the term Social Media in the old days.